5 Mindfulness Exercises for Better Sleep

 All of this happens through some simple exercises.
 These help you pay attention to your consciousness.
 They also help to make the most of every moment through interest, curiosity, and acceptance.

 Among the benefits of mindfulness, you find that you can sleep better.
-This is because it allows you to optimize the quality of sleep for adults that suffer from certain kinds of moderate sleep diseases.
+This is because it allows you to optimize the quality of sleep for adults that suffer from certain kinds of moderate sleep disorders.

 By using mindfulness, you establish a program that modifies your previous bedtime routines.
 With this, you achieve better sleep.